Skip to main content

 Freedom of Religious Worship

-Freedom of religion is enshrined in the German Basic Law, while the religious landscape is marked by increasing plurality.
+How freedom of religion is enshrined in the Basic Law in Germany and why the religious landscape is marked by increasing plurality.

 © dpa

-Germany’s Basic Law guarantees freedom of religion.
-Article 4 of the constitution states that “freedom of faith and of conscience and freedom to profess a religious or philosophical creed shall be inviolable.”
+Freedom of religion or belief is enshrined in the Basic Law The Basic Law The Basic Law determines that Germany is a constitutional state: All state authorities are subject to judicial control.
+Section 1 of the Basic Law is of particular relevance.
+It stipulates that respect for human dignity is the most important aspect of the constitution: “Human dignity shall be… Read more › in Germany.
+Article 4 of the constitution states that “freedom of faith and of conscience and freedom to profess a religious or philosophical creed shall be inviolable”.
 This includes the freedom to profess and practise a religion, along with the freedom not to profess any religion.

 Migration is making Islam an increasingly significant part of religious life.
 While no definitive survey has been carried out, the number of Muslims in Germany has been estimated to be between 5.3 and 5.6 million, with roots in 50 different nations.
 Large Muslim communities have grown up in many cities.
-The German Islam Conference (DIK) was established in 2006 and provides an official framework for interaction between Muslims and the German state.
-German universities also offer training programmes for imams, and the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
-While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › intends to expand these services.
+Established in 2006, the German Islam Conference (DIK) provides an official framework for exchange between the state and Muslims.
+Furthermore, German universities offer imam training programmes.

 Jewish life in Germany, which was entirely destroyed by the Holocaust, is once again firmly rooted in Germany.
-It is estimated that 200,000 Jews now live in Germany.
-Approximately 90,000 are members of around 100 Jewish congregations across a broad spectrum of religious traditions.
-They are represented by the Central Council of Jews in Germany, which was established in 1950.
+It is estimated that 200,000 Jews live in the Federal Republic of Germany today.
+Around 90,000 of them are members of some 100 Jewish communities that cover a broad religious spectrum and are represented by the Central Council of Jews in Germany, which was founded in 1950.

 Germany does not have an established church.
 Instead, the state works with religious communities as partners.
 The state contributes to funding kindergartens and schools that are sponsored by religious communities.
 The churches levy a church tax which is collected by the state to fund social, medical and other services.
 Schools must provide religious education as part of their standard curriculum, although restrictions to this apply in Berlin Berlin Once a year, during the Berlinale film festival, the world of the silver screen focuses its attention on Berlin.
 And the city’s inhabitants are used to global interest.
 After all, the people of Berlin have lived in a capital city since 1458.
 However, there is also a shady side to the city’s history… Read more › and Bremen Bremen The Hanseatic city of Bremen arose through classic maritime trading, in particular with coffee.
 In the smallest of the federal states (divided into the city of Bremen, and Bremerhaven, some 60 kilometers to the north) the port accounts for every fifth job.
 The largest private employer, however, is… Read more › .